kelvinnmuia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	* Other users: all the permissions
   * The file hello will be in the working directory
   * Not allowed to use commas for this script

+**9. John Doe**
+  * [9-John_Doe](./9-John_Doe): Bash script that sets the mode of the file hello to this:
+`-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello`
+  * The file hello will be in the working directory
+  * Not allowed to use commas for this script

+**6. Multiple permissions**
+  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+In the working directory.

+**6. Multiple permissions**
+  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+In the working directory.

+**6. Multiple permissions**
+  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+In the working directory.

+**6. Multiple permissions**
+  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+In the working directory.

+**6. Multiple permissions**
+  * [6-multiple_permissions](./6-multiple_permissions): Bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+In the working directory.